pgbouncer/pgbouncer/doc/config.md

 The impact on PgBouncer memory usage is not that big though:
 - Each unique query is stored once in a global query cache.
 - Each client connection keeps a buffer that it uses to rewrite packets.
-This is at most 4 times the size of `pkt_buf`.
+This is, at most, 4 times the size of `pkt_buf`.
 This limit is often not reached though, it only happens when the queries in your prepared statements are between 2 and 4 times the size of `pkt_buf`.